<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=5449063228504841&amp;ev=PageView&amp;noscript=1">

 Use data analytics for nonprofits to improve donor retention rates.

-Like identifying prospective major donors, it helps to be proactive when improving donor retention rates.
 Start by identifying the donors who are at risk of lapsing and implementing strategies that call them back to your cause.
 The process of reactivating donors at risk of lapsing might look like this:

 1. Find donors at risk of lapsing.
 These donors typically have not made a gift in the last six to twelve months.